awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 Default: 1
 Constraints:
 + Must be a value from 0 to 35
-+ Can't be set to 0 if the DB instance is a source to Read Replicas *Required*: No
++ Can't be set to 0 if the DB instance is a source to read replicas *Required*: No
 *Type*: Integer
 *Update requires*: [Some interruptions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-some-interrupt)